Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4/README.md

 Reg.Nr.: 8501004
 ```

-The plain ROM is 4 KB (2732); the Sopp ROM is 8 KB (2764), reorganized throughout (not a simple append), with the English boot messages translated to German plus an apparent added clock routine.
-It stays backward-compatible for floppy boot.
+The plain ROM is 4 KB (2732); the Sopp ROM is 8 KB (2764), reorganized throughout rather than simply appended to, with the English boot messages translated to German and an apparent added clock routine.
+It remains backward-compatible for floppy boot.

-Disassembly (`src/g3s_hd-omti_bootrom_2764.annotated.md`) shows a **detect-and-fallback HD bootstrap**: a keyboard hotkey gates whether HD boot is attempted, a device selector (register `E` → `IX`) picks the target, and on success the ROM streams a boot sector from the OMTI controller (ports `40h`–`43h`) into RAM at `4200h` and jumps there.
-The ROM contains **no GDOS/Calva-DOS code** — ~~it hands off to a hard-disk boot sector that hasn't been obtained yet~~.

-**Correction, 2026-08-01 — two separate claims here, and they now need separating.** The *original* CalvaDOS boot-sector artifact remains unobtained — unchanged.
-But the *hand-off contract* — what address, how much data, what the ROM expects to find there — is now known by direct observation, not from the missing artifact: the sibling project `CalvaDos` wrote its own boot sector for `4200h` (`src/hd-driver/omti/bootsec.asm`), watched this same Sopp EPROM load and execute it, and has since driven the boot all the way through `SYS0/SYS` and G-DOS module loading to a passing end-to-end harness (`run-hdboottest.sh`, PASS as of 2026-08-01).
-See `CalvaDos/docs/reverse-engineering/calvados-investigation.md`, "The boot chain, and why a hard-disk boot sector needs no loader of its own," and "It boots.
-G-DOS 2.4 runs from the OMTI hard disk, with a command prompt."
+The disassembly (`src/g3s_hd-omti_bootrom_2764.annotated.md`) shows a detect-and-fallback hard-disk bootstrap:

+1. Hotkey bits gate whether HD boot is attempted at all (`1100h`).
+2. Poll port `42h` for `FAh` — card present.
+3. Bus reset (`XOR A` / `OUT 41h` / `OUT 43h`), issued before the first command, never as a bare release.
+4. TEST UNIT READY probe, up to 32 retries.
+5. SET DRIVE CHARACTERISTICS — payload decodes to 612 cylinders, 2 heads, precomp cylinder 300.
+At 17 sectors per track that is 20,808 sectors, consistent with the manual's 10 MB drive.
+6. Boot-sector READ, one block at cylinder/head/sector 0/0/0, streamed into `4200h` as 2 × 256 bytes.
+7. `E=1`, `IX=4200h`, jump back into the relocated device-dispatch body, which hands control to `4200h`.

+The device selector in register `E` picks the target: `E=1` → `IX=4200h` (hard disk), `E=2` → `IX=FC00h` (CP/M floppy), `E=3` → `IX=0000h` (service disk).

+The ROM contains no G-DOS or CalvaDOS code of its own.
+It loads a boot sector and jumps to it.

+**The original boot sector has not been recovered.** What the ROM *expects* to find at `4200h` — the address, the 512-byte size, the entry conditions — is known by direct observation of the ROM, independent of the missing artifact.

-An OMTI-emulation crash hit while chasing this end-to-end is written up in `src/omti_boot_crash_investigation.md`.
-Its root cause as stated there — "the controller is really Xebec, not OMTI" — needs the same scoping correction made throughout this file: see the correction added directly in that file, and in "Emulation," above.
-The Xebec work itself was and remains the right fix for GDOS 2.4's own resident driver; it was the general phrasing of the root cause, not the Xebec work, that needed qualifying.
+An OMTI-emulation crash encountered while chasing this is written up in `src/omti_boot_crash_investigation.md`.
+Its stated root cause — "the controller is really Xebec, not OMTI" — needs the scoping correction described under "Emulation" above: true of the resident driver, not of the EPROM.
+The Xebec work was and remains correct; it was the generality of the phrasing that was wrong.

 ### External resources

-- **[GenieIIIs](https://github.com/Egbert-Azure/GenieIIIs)** (now archived) — the original master archive this repo's GDOS 2.4 disks and both boot ROMs were pulled from.
-Its material has been reorganized into this repo and the general [TCS-Trommeschlaeger-Genie-IIIs](https://github.com/Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs) archive.
+- **[GenieIIIs](https://github.com/Egbert-Azure/GenieIIIs)** (archived) — the original master archive these disks and both boot ROMs came from.
-- **[trsextract](https://github.com/Egbert-Azure/trsextract)** (`trsextract.py`) — the extraction tool for the `.dmk` disks in this repo.
+- **[trsextract](https://github.com/Egbert-Azure/trsextract)** — extraction tool for the `.dmk` disks here.
-- **[sdltrs-MultiHDC](https://github.com/Egbert-Azure/sdltrs-MultiHDC)** — the emulator used for booting/testing, with OMTI 5527, WD1000/1010, and Xebec S1410 emulation.
-Its Xebec support is what makes GDOS 2.4's drives 5/6 reachable end-to-end (`HDFORMAT.CMD`, `GENDIR.CMD`).
+- **[sdltrs-MultiHDC](https://github.com/Egbert-Azure/sdltrs-MultiHDC)** — the emulator used for booting and testing, with OMTI 5527, WD1000/1010 and Xebec S1410 support.
+Its Xebec support is what makes stock G-DOS 2.4's drives 5 and 6 reachable end-to-end.
-- **[CalvaDos](https://github.com/Egbert-Azure/CalvaDos)** — a sibling project continuing this investigation from where it leaves off: a re-implementation of Arnulf Sopp's OMTI hard-disk boot support for G-DOS 2.4, since this repo's own artifact was never recovered.
-Owns the facts this repo now links to rather than restates: the working OMTI driver and transport, the boot sector at `4200h`, the drive model (`5`/`6`/`9`), and the `run-hdboottest.sh` PASS result cited in several corrections above, added 2026-08-01.
+- **[CalvaDOS](https://github.com/Egbert-Azure/CalvaDOS)** — sibling project reconstructing Sopp's OMTI hard-disk boot support. **Its documents describe a reconstruction, not the original.** They are a valid source for what that reconstruction does and does not do; they are not evidence about stock G-DOS 2.4 or about Sopp's own code, and should not be cited here as such.

 ## Open questions

-- ~~Re-run the Sopp EPROM's own *boot-from-hard-disk* path against the now-Xebec-capable `sdltrs-MultiHDC` (the emulator-side blocker for drives 5/6 is resolved — see "Emulation").~~ **Resolved, 2026-08-01, by the sibling project `CalvaDos`, and not against Xebec — against OMTI.** The premise that this path needed Xebec emulation was itself incomplete: the Sopp EPROM's own boot-time code drives OMTI (confirmed independently by this repo's own port table in `src/g3s_hd-omti_bootrom_2764.annotated.md` and by CalvaDos's working driver).
-Run extensively, end to end: working OMTI transport, a working boot sector at `4200h`, `SYS0/SYS` and G-DOS module loading, `run-hdboottest.sh` reaching PASS (3286+ OMTI operations, zero floppy reads, zero `RECORD NOT FOUND`).
-Not independently confirmed to reach the interactive command prompt (`Befehlseingabe`) as of that PASS — see `CalvaDos/README.md`'s own status section for the precise claim.
-See `CalvaDos/docs/development/boot-patch-inventory.md` and `CalvaDos/docs/reverse-engineering/calvados-investigation.md` for the full trace.
-- **Split into two questions, 2026-08-01.** Does the *original* boot sector at `4200h` contain GDOS 2.4, or a distinct "Calva-DOS"?
-Still open — no such artifact has been obtained.
-Separately: what does the EPROM expect to find there, structurally? **Answered by observation, not by recovering the original artifact** — `CalvaDos` wrote a working boot sector for this address and watched this ROM load and execute it successfully; see the correction in "The Sopp EPROM," above.
-- ~~What populates GDOS's hard-disk drive-table entry (needed for `GENDIR.CMD` on drives 5/6)?
-Confirmed **not** `PD`/PDRIVE — still unidentified.~~ **Resolved, 2026-08-01, by `CalvaDos`.** `DRVSEL` itself populates `4399h` (and the 8-byte PDRIVE copy at `430Ah`-`4311h`) as routine bookkeeping on *every* drive select, any drive — not `PD`/`PDRIVE` (correctly ruled out here), and not `GENDIR.CMD` itself, which relies on the command interpreter having already selected the drive before it runs.
-Two independent findings converge on this: `CalvaDos/docs/reverse-engineering/calvados-investigation.md`, "What GENDIR and HDFORMAT actually are" (2026-07-26, from reading `GENDIR/CMD` itself) and "`dsave` (`4306h`) frozen..."
-(2026-08-01, a full disassembly of stock `DRVSEL`'s write set, `4773h`-`47E2h`).
-- Which physical key skips HD boot (`F1`/`F2` are the candidates), and does a third boot-ROM variant (Xebec/WD1000-initializing) exist? **Untouched by this correction pass** — no work in the sibling repository bears on this.
+- **Does a reconstructed OMTI boot complete?** Not as of August 2026.
+A boot sector has been written for `4200h`, and the Sopp EPROM loads and executes it — that part is observed directly and is solid.
+Beyond that, module loading does not complete.
+Tracked in CalvaDOS.
+- **Does the original `4200h` boot sector contain G-DOS 2.4, or a distinct "Calva-DOS"?** Open.
+No such artifact has been obtained, and nothing short of recovering one will settle it.
+- **Which physical key skips HD boot?** `F1` and `F2` are the candidates; the disassembly notes `F1` may enter the Monitor and `F2` is the likelier force-floppy key.
+Unresolved.
+- **Does a third boot-ROM variant exist** — one that initializes Xebec or WD1000?
+Unknown; no dump has surfaced.

+## Corrections

+A dated record of claims that were made here and later withdrawn.
+Kept because knowing what was believed, and why it was wrong, is part of the evidence.

+### Drive count — claimed 2026-08-01, withdrawn 2026-08-07

+The stock Xebec driver's parameter table was decoded, correctly, as exposing dispatch slots reached by function codes 5, 6 and 9.
+That decode was then restated as a claim about the product: that the machine addressed three hard-disk volumes rather than two.

+Withdrawn.
+A structural inference about a dispatch table was allowed to override a period document, which was the wrong call.
+Three dispatch slots is not the same claim as three configured volumes, and the manual settles the second at two.
+The decode itself stands and is recorded under "Hard-disk support".

+The claim had propagated before it was caught: written into one document, cited by later documents as though it were independent evidence, and eventually used to overwrite a correct manual-sourced statement in a sibling repository.
+It is the type case for what document-to-document citation does to an unverified claim.

+### Harness PASS as evidence of a working boot — claimed 2026-08-01, withdrawn 2026-08-08

+Five passages here stated that the Sopp EPROM's hard-disk boot path had been run end to end successfully, on the strength of `run-hdboottest.sh` reaching PASS with 3286+ OMTI operations, zero floppy reads and zero `RECORD NOT FOUND`.

+The runs happened and the counts are real.
+The inference does not follow.
+The PASS criterion is a *minimum OMTI operation count*, which a boot stuck in a loop satisfies as readily as one that completes; high operation counts and absent floppy reads are consistent with a working boot and equally consistent with a failing one, so they distinguish nothing.
+The hedge that survived into the original text — that the run was not independently confirmed to reach the interactive command prompt — was the tell.

+One part is separable and survives, because it rests on direct observation rather than on the harness: the Sopp EPROM does load and execute a boot sector written for `4200h`.
+Everything downstream of that is unresolved; see "Open questions".

+### Drive-table entry — resolved 2026-08-01

+Previously recorded as unidentified, with `PD`/PDRIVE correctly ruled out.
+Answered: `DRVSEL` itself populates the entry as bookkeeping on every drive select.
+Both supporting readings are of stock code, so this does not depend on the reconstruction.
+See "Hard-disk support".

+### Citation direction — noted 2026-08-08

+Several passages cited CalvaDOS documents as evidence for facts about stock G-DOS 2.4 and about the Sopp EPROM.
+CalvaDOS is a reconstruction; its output cannot serve as evidence about the original it reconstructs.
+Claims about stock behaviour now cite the manual, the Grosser reference, or this repo's own disassembly.
+Claims about the reconstruction cite CalvaDOS and are labelled as such.